MikeVuong/React_Practice/README.md

 # React_Practice
-Practice Notes for Learning React
-Goal : E Commerce website for client use
+Practice Notes for Learning React with each branch being a different subject Goal : E Commerce website for client use

 - Added initial component practice